Eddy Shah: Publisher

 In 1986 he launched Today, selling it in 1987 to Tiny Rowland's conglomerate Lonrho.
 He then launched The Post, which ran five weeks before shutting down.
 Shah sold his newspapers in 1988 and set up an independent TV company.

 Author

-Shah is the author of several novels, including The Lucy Ghosts (Doubleday, 1991), Ring of Red Roses (Corgi, Doubleday, 1992), Manchester Blue (Corgi, 1993), and Fallen Angels (Doubleday, 1994).
+Shah was the author of several novels, including The Lucy Ghosts (Doubleday, 1991), Ring of Red Roses (Corgi, Doubleday, 1992), Manchester Blue (Corgi, 1993), and Fallen Angels (Doubleday, 1994).
 After a break from writing, he returned in 2008 with a thriller entitled Second World (Pan Books).

-Current business activities
+Later business activities

-Shah now owns and runs golf courses, leisure centres and hotels, including the Wiltshire Golf and Country Club, Royal Wootton Bassett.
-He built 44 holiday homes at his Wiltshire Golf club, but no longer runs the Wiltshire Hotel and Golf Club having sold in or around 2013/14.
+Shah later owned and ran golf courses, leisure centres and hotels, including the Wiltshire Golf and Country Club, Royal Wootton Bassett.
+He built 44 holiday homes near his Wiltshire Hotel and Golf Club, but later sold it in or around 2013/14.

-Personal life
+Personal life and death

 Shah was married to the late actress Jennifer White Shah, whom he first met while he was working for Granada Television.
 The company was producing The Caesars (1968) and Jennifer White was an actress playing Caligula's sister in the series.
-They have three children, and live in Chippenham.
+They had three children, and lived in Chippenham.

+Shah died on 29 December 2025, at the age of 81.
+His death went unreported until 6 February 2026.